How to use (3 steps)

 Inputs

-Keep income and loan amounts in the same currency.
-Results update automatically.
+Keep income and loan amounts in the same currency, then press Calculate to refresh the result.

 Results